rajeshmadaye/aws-apigw-oracle-data-insert/README.md

-# AWS - Lambda function "UserInfo" to insert data into AWS RDS Oracle database.
+# Amazon Lambda function to insert user data into AWS RDS Oracle database.
 This project contains source code and supporting files for a python based Amazon lambda function to insert data into Oracle database.
 API GW endpoint is created to allow user to send data in payload request.

 This is a sample application to store user information (ID, FirstName, LastName) into Oracle database table called "users".
-Input user data will be passed through API endpoint in the form of payload.
+Input user data will be sent through API endpoint in the form of payload.

 Sample Payload Request JSON:
   {'data': [{'id' : 1, first_name': 'F1', 'last_name': 'L1'}]}